-- 1.5.1 Part 1A: this part requires information about the adviser's business practices, ownership and employees in a "check-the-box" or "fill-in-the-blank" format, although certain sections and schedules require brief, narrative disclosure about various matters, including disciplinary events.
-It is filed electronically with the SEC. - 1.5.2 Part 1B: this part requires additional information about certain Part 1A responses, as well as narrative disclosure with respect to disciplinary events.
-It is only completed by advisers registered with one or more states and is filed electronically with the states. - 1.5.3 Part 2A: this part is known as the "brochure".
-It requires a narrative, plain English response to a number of specific items, including a description of the business, fees and compensation, disciplinary information, and key risk factors.
-It is filed electronically with the SEC and delivered to clients.
+1.5.1 Part 1A: this part requires information about the adviser's business practices, ownership and employees in a "check-the-box" or "fill-in-the-blank" format, although certain sections and schedules require brief, narrative disclosure about various matters, including disciplinary events.
+It is filed electronically with the SEC.